scikit-build/scikit-build-core/README.md

 - The extensionlib integration is missing
 - No hatchling plugin yet

-The recommended interface is the PEP 517 interface.
+The recommended interface is the native pyproject builder.
 There is also a WIP setuptools-based interface that is being developed to provide a transition path for classic scikit-build.